• Skip to primary navigation

 • Add the ramen noodles to the broth and cook according to package instructions, usually about 3 minutes, until the noodles are tender.

-High-protein instant ramen noodles with vegetables in a white bowl on marble background.
+Mushroom ramen with noodles and vegetables in a white pot.

 • Add the chili garlic sauce or sriracha, if using, to taste.